-In 2015 I began to study the representation of anti-racism in library catalogs.
+In 2015 Dr. Coleman began to study the representation of anti-racism in library catalogs.
 There were thousands of resources on race, race relations, and racial discrimination.
-But even though “anti-racism”was an established Library of Congress Subject Heading it was not being used.
-So I established the Anti-racism Digital Library to serve as a clearinghouse for information resources about people, groups, and projects who are building inclusive and caring communities.
-I began to develop the vocabulary of global anti-racism and look for ways to increase anti-racism information literacy.
+“Anti-racism”was an established Library of Congress Subject Heading but it was not being used.
+She established the Anti-racism Digital Library to serve as a clearinghouse for information resources about people, groups, and projects who are building inclusive and caring communities.
+She began to develop the vocabulary of global anti-racism and look for ways to increase anti-racism information literacy.

 2018-2019: I4E Digital Library

 The I4E Digital Library brings together high quality, peer-reviewed research, evidence based information resources, and carefully curated community stories and creations about housing and homelessness.
 It exists to showcase research about housing in order to empower those who want to create permanent solutions for ending homelessness and increasing quality of life for all in Orange County, California.

 A Voice for the Voiceless.
 Small press / print and digital publisher.

 dLIST, an open access archive was developed as a global scholarly communication consortium for LIS.
 It helped usher new jobs and roles to libraries and Dr. Coleman received the prestigious Library Journal Mover and Shaker award for it.
 The Information Technology and Society Research Lab with the University Library and the Academic Office of Instruction and Support was a critical part of this R&D project as were the graduate library students.
 Students served as interns and grad library assistants.
 New workflows, policies and procedures for managing deposits, copyrights, metadata, collection development, digitization, and more were developed.
 Activists in the Open Access revolution, the grad students are now Library Directors.
 In the history of LIS schools they are the earliest Scholarly Communication and Digital Repository Librarians.

 Geo-technical Rock, and Water Digital Library.
 University of Arizona.